automateazure/macOS-Dialog-Self-Service/README.md

 # SwiftDialog Installation Progress Script

 This script provides a user-friendly installation progress window using **swiftDialog** while **Installomator** installs an application.
-It is designed for use with **Jamf Pro**, where the app label is passed as a parameter.
+It is designed for use with **Jamf Pro Self Service**, where the app label is passed as a parameter.

 ---